Brochure - Presentation of the college

 - Canadian Forces Morale and Welfare Services

-RMC Saint-Jean ensures officer cadets and naval cadets a seamless transition from high school to university by providing two college-level programmes in Social Science and Science which are closely integrated with the undergraduate university programmes offered at both CMCs.
+RMC Saint-Jean ensures N/OCdts a seamless transition from high school to university by providing two college-level programmes in Social Science and Science, which are closely integrated with the undergraduate university programmes offered at both CMCs.

-These two year collegial-level programmes are offered in both official languages; they extend over four semesters and correspond to CEGEP 1 and2.
-The courses are recognized by the Ministry of Education and Higher Education of the province of Québec.
+These two-year pre-university studies are offered in both official languages; they extend over four semesters and correspond to CEGEP 1 and 2.
+The courses are recognized by the Ministry of Higher Education of the province of Québec.
+If the N/OCdt does not fail a course during these four sessions, he/she or they will obtain a diploma of college studies (DEC).

 RMC Saint-Jean also offers an undergraduate programme in International Studies.